davemelk100/learning-micro-academy/REFACTORING_SUMMARY.md

-# SOULCHI Haven Refactoring Summary
+# Learning Micro-Academy Refactoring Summary

 ## Overview

-The SOULCHI Haven application has been refactored from a single large `App.tsx` file (8,983 lines) into a modular component-based architecture.
+The Learning Micro-Academy application has been refactored from a single large `App.tsx` file (8,983 lines) into a modular component-based architecture.
 This refactoring improves maintainability, reusability, and code organization.

 ## New File Structure